AnirudhVIyer/Advanced-Project-QLORA-Tensor-Parallelism/Experiment-2-Deepspeed-Zero3-LORA/README.md

 ## Additional Notes
 - Ensure that your AWS account has sufficient permissions and resource limits to create and run SageMaker notebook instances and perform distributed training.
 - Monitor the experiment’s progress directly through the notebook interface and AWS CloudWatch to understand resource utilization and training metrics.
+- If you have to add any further packages or update old ones, do a subprocess pip install in the accelerate.py file before the distributed environment is setup.

 For any issues or further assistance, refer to the AWS SageMaker documentation or contact the support team.